aarlin/wuthering-waves-mod-starter/README.md

 5. Modify files

-6. Repack modified code using `npm run convertToPak`
+6. Repack modified code using one of the following:

-  i.
-This will take all folders under `development` and convert each folder into a `.pak` file under `~mods`
+    i. `npm run convertToPak`, which will take all folders under `development` and convert each folder into a `.pak` file under `~mods`

+    ii.
+Drag and drop folder, e.g. `WutheringWaves-QuickSwapTeam` into `UnrealPak-Without-Compression.bat`

 ## How to Install Mods